BoostV/process-optimizer-api/README.md

 or use docker

     docker run -d --name process-optimizer-api --env PICKLE_KEY=<key from previous step> -p 9090:9090 process-optimizer-api:latest

+# Use job queue

+The API server supports distributing the calculation tasks using a Redis backed job queue.
+To start the API server in "job queue mode" set the environment variable `USE_WORKER=true` and start the server and any number of worker threads using the following commands:

+    USE_WORKER=true python -m optimizerapi.server
+    python -m optimizerapi.worker

 # Adding or updating dependencies